karteek0432/karteek0432/README.md

-# 👋 Hi there, I'm Rokkam Karteek!
+# 👋 Hi, I'm Rokkam Karteek!

 👀 I’m passionate about **Cybersecurity**, **Penetration Testing**, and **Frontend Development**
 🌱 Currently pursuing **B.Tech in Computer Science and Engineering** at **RGUKT Srikakulam**